Co-option: Nomenclature

 Sociologist Philip Selznick, in the context of the Tennessee Valley Authority (TVA), described this form as "formal cooptation".

 Second sense

 This is arguably a derivation from the first sense.
 The outcome of such co-option will be specific to the individual case, and will depend on the relative strength of the co-opting and co-opted groups, the degree of alignment of their interests, and the vigour with which their members are prepared to pursue those interests.
 For example, when corporations greenwash their brands by co-opting the tone of environmentalism without any deep reform of their environmental impact, both environmental advocates and the general public must decide how to engage (or not) with the greenwashed result (accept it wholly, boycott it, apply pressure from another angle, ignore it, or some other path).

 Selznick, again in the context of the Tennessee Valley Authority, described this form as "informal co-optation", although the process he describes is almost indistinguishable from the corrupt sale of political influence.

+Brewing beer

+Mother Louse was a famous alewife who is seen wearing a pointy hat that was believed to demarcate her in the marketplace as a brewer.

+Alewives were women who brewed ale during the middle ages in England primarily for domestic use as it was cheap, nutritious, and easy to make.
+However excess ales could be sold to gain additional income, still it was not the main profession of most alewives as they were married and subject to their husbands.
+In the 1330's King Edward III enacted a law that subsumed alewives trade as their husbands liabilities, meaning that husbands were responsible for any quality deviation in their wife's ales, leaving the trade for single women.
+During 1400's alcoholic beverages were becoming transgressive in causing unrest and alewives were the persons to be blamed.
+Later women were excluded and banned from the trade.
+Solitary women who were making their own living and not reproducing and were seen as counter-hegemonic as they were not pertaining to traditional values.
+Also the incipient trade was becoming more valuable as women had the majority of the market share.
+Men began to expropriate the trade by portraying alewives as witches with the help of woodcuts, prints and poems in the 1500's.
+It had a co-opting effect as now men were becoming predominantly in charge of the trade and women were seen as worshipping the devil by brewing regressive ale.
+Brewing thus became more professional in comparison to home-made production for domestic use.